Aviation policy in the UK is currently changing. See the Government's Aviation Policy Framework.

 The changes are due to begin in October 2017 for 5 years.
 Gatwick's noise quota limit will be reduced to a level reflecting their current usage, so that if they maximise the use of the movement quota the average aircraft noise will have to reduce.
 Due to delays, some changes will be not be implemented until October 2018.

 In July 2017 the Department for Transport launched a call for evidence on a new aviation strategy for the UK .
-This is the first stage in its development, and the call for evidence focusses on the approach taken and the issues that the strategy should explore.
+This is the first stage in its development, and the call for evidence focuses on the approach taken and the issues that the strategy should explore.
 Following this, there will be a series of consultations in 2017 and 2018 before a new aviation strategy is launched towards the end of 2018.
-We will respond to the call for evidence in line with our current policy on aviation.